imholders/FC-Footy/README.md

-# 🖼️ frames-v2
-# Footy App – Mini App on Warpcast
+# Foty App – Mini App on Warpcast

 **Footy App** is a fun and engaging mini app built for Warpcast that brings football fans together.
 Users can select their favorite football team and join a dedicated group chat to connect with fellow supporters.